 The Junior classes at Bristol South offer an opportunity for children aged between 5 and 10 to make new friends, burn off excess energy and have fun in a safe environment whilst also learning the rudiments of aikido.
 Older children and teenagers can benefit from the Young People’s class, which investigates aikido in more depth and starts examining the more martial aspects of the art.

 The children’s classes follow the National Aikido Federation’s Junior grading system, with a system of coloured belts to encourage children’s progress through the grades.
-The final grade in this system (17th mon, which, with regular training, is usually achieved around the age of 16-18) and is equivalent to an adult 3rd-1st kyu which will be conferred after a "adult transition" course to assess their level at the time, and older students can attend the adult classes at this level.Classes are led by Nigel Davies, a fully qualified aikido coach registered with the British Aikido Board.
+The final grade in this system (17th mon, which, with regular training, is usually achieved around the age of 16-18) and is equivalent to an adult 3rd-1st kyu which will be conferred after a "adult transition" course to assess their level at the time, and older students can attend the adult classes at this level.Classes are led by Daren Sims, a fully qualified aikido coach registered with the British Aikido Board.
 Bristol South Aikido Dojo conforms to the British Aikido Board’s Child Safeguarding and Protection Policy.